gongyan1/Oblique-Convolution/readme.md

 PyTorch implementation of the paper "Oblique Convolution: A Novel Convolution Idea for Redefining Lane Detection"

-This paper is published at [IEEE Transactions on Intelligent Vehicles]([https://www.runoob.com](https://ieeexplore.ieee.org/document/10264148))
+This paper is published at IEEE Transactions on Intelligent Vehicles.
+[Link](https://ieeexplore.ieee.org/document/10264148)

 ## **Changelog**